sensedeep/senselogs/README.md

 SenseLogs organizes log messages via channels which are names given to classify log message types.
 You can then filter log messages by channel.

 SenseLogs provides standard channels like: debug, error, warn and info.
+For example:

 ```javascript
 log.error('Bad things happen sometimes')